Research & Engineering

 What I'm building

-LLM agents need infrastructure that is both efficient (handling long contexts, optimizing memory, reducing redundancy) and secure (enforcing least-privilege access, resisting adversarial manipulation).
-I build systems at this intersection - from research prototypes to shipped products.
-Memory management, context optimization, authorization, and observability.
+LLM agents need infrastructure that is efficient (long contexts, memory optimization, redundancy reduction) and secure (least-privilege access, adversarial resistance).
+I build at this intersection: context optimization, authorization, memory management, and observability.

 Focus areas